dr-schlange/nallely-midi/README.md

 ```

 Finally, you can start a primitive REPL if you prefer by executing the `.forthrepl` while.
-This file is a bash script which is generated and gives a simple `read`, `cat` loop.
+This file is a bash script which is generated and gives a simple `read`, `cat` loop with `tab` autocompletion and cycling.
 You can quit the REPL by sending `EOF` or by typing `bye`.

 ```bash